Star Trek: The Next Generation

 Star Trek: The Next Generation (TNG) is an American science fiction television series created by Gene Roddenberry.
 It originally aired from September 28, 1987, to May 23, 1994, in syndication, spanning 178 episodes over seven seasons.
 The third series in the Star Trek franchise, it was inspired by Star Trek: The Original Series.
-Set in the latter third of the 24th century, when Earth is part of the United Federation of Planets, it follows the adventures of a Starfleet starship, the USS Enterprise (NCC-1701-D), in its exploration of the Alpha quadrant in the Milky Way galaxy.
+Set in the latter third of the 24th century, when Earth is part of the United Federation of Planets, it follows the adventures of a Starfleet starship, the USS Enterprise (NCC-1701-D), in its exploration of the Alpha quadrant and Beta quadrant in the Milky Way galaxy.

 In the 1980s, Roddenberry—who was responsible for the original Star Trek, Star Trek: The Animated Series (1973–1974), and the first of a series of films—was tasked by Paramount Pictures with creating a new series in the franchise.
-He decided to set it a century after the events of his original series.
+He decided to set it one century after the events of his original series.
 The Next Generation featured a new crew: Patrick Stewart as Captain Jean-Luc Picard, Jonathan Frakes as William Riker, Brent Spiner as Data, Michael Dorn as Worf, LeVar Burton as Geordi La Forge, Marina Sirtis as Deanna Troi, Gates McFadden as Dr. Beverly Crusher, Denise Crosby as Tasha Yar, Wil Wheaton as Wesley Crusher, and a new Enterprise.

 Roddenberry, Maurice Hurley, Rick Berman, Michael Piller, and Jeri Taylor served as executive producers at various times throughout its production.
 The series was broadcast in first-run syndication with dates and times varying among individual television stations.
 Stewart's voice-over introduction during each episode's opening credits stated the starship's purpose:

-Space: the final frontier.
-These are the voyages of the starship Enterprise.
+Space: The final frontier.
+These are the voyages of the Starship Enterprise.
 Its continuing mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no one has gone before.

-The show was very popular, reaching almost 12 million viewers in its 5th season, with the series finale in 1994 watched by over 30 million viewers.
+The show reached almost 12 million viewers in its fifth season, with the series finale in 1994 watched by over 30 million viewers.
 Due to its success, Paramount commissioned Rick Berman and Michael Piller to create a fourth series in the franchise, Star Trek: Deep Space Nine, which launched in 1993.
-The characters from The Next Generation returned in four films: Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002), and in the television series Star Trek: Picard (2020–present).
+The characters from The Next Generation returned in four films: Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002), and in the television series Star Trek: Picard (2020–2023).
 The series is also the setting of numerous novels, comic books, and video games.
-It received many accolades, including 19 Emmy Awards, two Hugo Awards, five Saturn Awards, and a Peabody Award.
+It received many accolades, including 19 Emmy Awards, two Hugo Awards, one Peabody Award, and six Saturn Awards, including a Lifetime Achievement Award for the entire cast in 2024.

-Production

-The Star Trek franchise originated in the 1960s, with the Star Trek television show which ran from 1966 to 1969.
-Star Trek: The Next Generation would mark the return of Star Trek to live-action broadcast television.
+In 2013, the Writers Guild of America ranked Star Trek: The Next Generation #79 on their list of the 101 Best Written TV Series, tying it with Upstairs, Downstairs, Monty Python's Flying Circus and Alfred Hitchcock Presents.